fdut/apic/tw_en/README.md

 API Connect Public repository

-## Technical Workshop : APIC Connect v5  FR
+## Technical Workshop : APIC Connect v5

 API Connect is a market-leading API Management solution.
 Discover the simplicity and power of API Connect through simple exercises to illustrate the integration, analysis and security capabilities of the solution.